Unify Enterprise Communications Limited

 Supply Chain Overview

 Unify’s supply chain exists to support the sale of telecommunications hardware, software and services by Unify to its customers, as well as the operation of its day to day business operations.
-To achieve this, Unify procures various hardware and software components and services from suppliers located in the United Kingdom and the rest of Europe, Israel and the United States of America.
+To achieve this, Unify procures various hardware and software components and services from suppliers located in the United Kingdom and the rest of Europe, Israel, Canada and the United States of America.

 Hardware and software components